mvoe/CallTracer/README.md

 CallTrace is a CLI OSINT tool for phone number investigation.
 It supports the following features:

 - **🌍 Format Check & Origin Analysis:** Validate phone numbers and determine their country.
-- **🔓 Leak Database Check:** Verify if a phone number has appeared in any data breaches.
 - **🔎 Reverse Lookup:** Attempt to retrieve associated information using reverse lookup.
 - **📱 Social Media Check:** Determine if the phone number is linked to social media profiles.
 - **☎️ VOIP Check:** Identify if the number is a VOIP number.